 It’s best-known as the home of Greenwich Mean Time (or GMT), and the Prime Meridian Line of the earth.
-Millions flock to see where east meets west every year at The Royal Observatory in Greenwich Park – the oldest and most loved of the Royal Parks.
-This 74-hectare expanse offers some of the best views in the capital from its hilltop peak and, along with ample picnic space and nature trails, it’s got a spectacular art collection spanning four centuries, a beautiful boating lake and a planetarium.
+Millions flock to see where east meets west every year at The Royal Observatory in Greenwich Park; the oldest and most loved of the Royal Parks.
+This 74-hectare expanse offers some of the best views in the capital from its hilltop peak.
+Along with ample picnic space and nature trails, it’s got a spectacular art collection, a beautiful boating lake and a planetarium.

 Greenwich’s nautical connections

-Modern day Greenwich life, meanwhile, plays out wonderfully at Greenwich Market, where smiley vendors tout vintage clothing, bric-a-brac and sizzling street food.
-Speaking of food, Greenwich has a top dining scene, with an especially generous helping of sleek brasseries and gastropubs.
+Modern day Greenwich life plays out wonderfully at Greenwich Market, where smiley vendors tout vintage clothing, bric-a-brac and sizzling street food.
+Speaking of food, the area has a top dining scene, with an especially generous helping of sleek brasseries and gastropubs.
 Head to the riverside for the best vistas.

 Travel to and from